Wondering how to cook cod? Here's the information and recipes you need to buy cod and cook it in the oven or on the stove!

 You should cook cod until you can flake it easily with a fork.
 Cooking time will depend on the thickness of your fish and the method you choose.

-In general, it should take 15 minutes at 400 degrees F to cook cod in the oven.
-Sautéeing cod on the stove takes about 10 minutes, while frying takes 5-8 minutes.
+In general, it should take 15 minutes at 400 degrees F to cook it in the oven.
+Sautéeing cod on the stove takes about 10 minutes, while pan-frying takes 5-8 minutes.
+Deep-frying cod takes just three minutes, since the fish is completely submerged in hot oil.

 Cod is usually sold in either boneless, skinless fillets, which are large, or cod loins, which are smaller and cut from the thickest part of the fillet.
-The cod usually is labeled by whether it came from the Atlantic or Pacific ocean.
+It's usually labeled by whether it came from the Atlantic or Pacific ocean.

 Smaller cod is sometimes sold as "scrod."